Skip to main content

 Access using OIDC

-OIDC has a feature makes more sense when running Headlamp in a cluster as it will allow cluster operators to just give users a URL that they can use for logging in and access Headlamp.
-However, if you have your kube config set to use OIDC for the authentication (because you already authenticated and produced a kube config with that data), Headlamp will read those settings and try to use them for offering the effortless login to the cluster.
+OIDC has a useful feature for running Headlamp in a cluster.
+It allows cluster operators to just give users a URL that they can use to log in and access Headlamp.
+If your kubeconfig is set to use OIDC for authentication (you have already authenticated and produced a kubeconfig), Headlamp will read those settings.
+It will then try to use them to offer effortless login to the cluster.